 Sparklers give off the firework vibe with none of the sounds.
 You can make creative designs or write out messages and snap a photo.
 Plus, sparklers are great fun for the kids!

-The Fourth of July commemorates this country’s independence with a fun day spent with loved ones, but if you or someone you love suffers from PTSD, try these fun family activities instead, so that everyone can enjoy the holiday.
-Then you can visit one of our Intrepid Spirit Centers for help with your PTSD.
+The Fourth of July commemorates this country’s independence with a fun day spent with loved ones, but if you or someone you love suffers from PTS, try these fun family activities instead, so that everyone can enjoy the holiday.
+Click to learn more about treatment at our Intrepid Spirit centers.